-SkyWest Airlines operates four different aircraft types: the Bombardier-manufactured Canadair Regional Jet (CRJ) 200, CRJ700 and CRJ900, along with the Embraer-manufactured EMB 120 Brasilia.
+SkyWest Airlines operates five different aircraft types: the Bombardier-manufactured Canadair Regional Jet (CRJ) 200, CRJ700 and CRJ900, along with the Embraer-manufactured EMB 120 Brasilia and E175.
 Each aircraft in the SkyWest fleet is designed with the latest safety features including: Ground Proximity Warning System (GPWS), Global Positioning System (GPS) and Traffic Alert and Collision Avoidance System (TCAS).

 To ensure SkyWest aircraft operate at the highest level, SkyWest mechanics must be A&P (Airframe and Powerplant) certified.
 Each maintenance professional also recieves thorough, ongoing training to ensure they remain current on the industry's best practices.

 Every SkyWest aircraft meets or exceeds all Federal Aviation Administration and manufacturer maintenance requirements.
 All mechanical parts are consistently inspected for proper function and the aircraft itself is inspected for structural integrity on a regular and continuing cycle.